Okay, so being “Mennonite” is not as straightforward as it might seem.

 For some, the word “Mennonite” brings to mind plain dress and beards, head coverings and communal living.
 For others, it means having a “Mennonite” name like Friesen or Wiebe or Dyck.
 For some it involves speaking low German and eating Borscht with Zwieback as you play the “Mennonite game” of finding all the relatives you have in common.

-But Menno Simons himself, the very “Menno” in “Mennonite,” didn’t fit these cultural descriptions of “Mennonite.”
+But Menno Simons himself, the very “Menno” in “Mennonite,” didn’t fit most of these cultural descriptions of “Mennonite.”
 And neither do most of the Mennonites in the world today, as the video above nicely demonstrates.

 So what does it mean to be “Mennonite”?